Earthsea (universe): Gebbeth

 A gebbeth is a person who has been consumed and taken over by a power.
 In A Wizard of Earthsea, a man possessed by a creature that Ged inadvertently summoned nearly takes the wizard unaware.

 In a time prior to the setting of the novels, the Enemy of Morred turns Elfarran's brother into a gebbeth and uses it to trick her into travelling to the Jaws of Enlad.

 Otaks

 Otaks are small, furry and silent carnivores with an aggressive temperament that prey on mice and insects.
 Otaks are rare, living only on four islands of the southern Archipelago: Roke, Ensmer, Pody and Wathort.
 Ged kept an otak as a pet, named Hoeg.
 Keeping an otak for a pet was unusual, given that wild otaks rarely trust humans.

 Harrekki

 Harrekki are small reptiles that look like miniature dragons.
 They are found in the East Reach.
 Estarriol's sister Kest had a pet harrekki.

 Trolls

 Trolls are enormous creatures with rock-like hands and gravelly voices who serve as guards and servants for evil magicians.
-Trolls became extinct in the realm of Earthsea at an unspecified time before the events described in the books.
+Trolls became extinct across the planet at an unspecified time before the events described in the books.